 This bird breeds in most of Europe and western Asia and winters in tropical Africa.
 Its range is contracting, and it is now probably extinct in Great Britain as a breeding bird, although it is frequent on migration.

-It is named as a protected bird in Britain under a Biodiversity Action Plan; its decline is due to overuse of pesticides and scrub clearance due to human overpopulation.
+It is named as a protected bird in Britain under a Biodiversity Action Plan; its decline is due to the overuse of pesticides and scrub clearance due to human overpopulation.

 It breeds in open cultivated country with hawthorn and dog rose.